gknudtson/Breakout/README.md

 ```
 python --version
 ```
+If your Python version is < 3.10, you should go to this [link](https://www.python.org/downloads/) and click the download button.

+Once the download is complete you will need to run the .exe file and follow the prompts to install the latest version.

 ## Installation and Setup
 To make the installation process easier, a script (`setup.sh`) has been provided to build and install the package.